pero-jolak/studying-scientific-ml/README.md

 # A learning process of Scientific Machine Learning (SciML)

 In this repository I share my learning process of scientific machine learning.
+Generally, in each section I will derive algorithms and/or solutions step by step, and then implement them in Python.

 ## Numerical linear algebra